Phone Link: Features

-Phone Link enables a PC to send (and receive) text messages relayed from the mobile device, including both SMS and MMS, as well as RCS for Samsung Phones using Samsung Messages.
+Phone Link enables a PC to send (and receive) text messages relayed from the mobile device, including both SMS and MMS (except images, video, and audio), as well as RCS for Samsung altogether using Samsung Messages.
 It can also access the 2000 most recent photos on the connected phone.

 Audio that is played on the phone can also be controlled on the Phone Link interface, so long as the playing apps have media controls in the Android notification area.

 Phone Link can also be used to mirror the screen of an Android device; however this feature is currently only available on select devices with the Link to Windows service pre-installed.
 The app also has a cross-device copy and paste feature allowing users to send copied text and images between devices using the same copy and paste shortcuts on each device.

 It requires users to sign in with the same Microsoft account on both PC and phone to enable the functionality.